-I’m a great fan of the principles of Psychogeography and often just ‘Drift’ around the streets of London taking photos of the spaces, places, people and things that both draw me in and push me away
+I’m a great fan of the principles of Psychogeography and often just ‘Drift’ around the streets of London taking photos of the spaces, places, people and things that catch my eye

 My photos often focus on the odd, weird, lost and unusual things that I see and I tend not to take too many photographs of people when out on the streets.
 When I do take them I like angles that mean they can’t be easily identified!

 I prefer the things that people often walk by without a second glance; the lost things, the out-of-place, the strange and unusual

 In the ‘Real World’ I’m a Cognitive Hypnotherapist, Trainer and Coach who specialises in anger management workshops and one-to-one interventions